Post-Mortems9 min read

 What Makes a Good Post-Mortem?

 An effective post-mortem answers three questions: What happened?
 Why did it happen?
 And what will we do to prevent it from happening again?
 But the format matters less than the culture.
-A post-mortem in a blame-focused organization will always be shallow because people won't share honestly.
+As Google's SRE Book emphasizes, a post-mortem in a blame-focused organization will always be shallow because people won't share honestly.

 The goal isn't to find who was at fault.
 It's to understand what systemic factors allowed the incident to happen and what changes will make the system more resilient.